Autism and Visual Impairment

 • Collaborative approach: Working with a team of professionals, including educators, therapists, and specialists in autism and visual impairment, to develop individualized support plans.

-Visual Impairment: Visual impairment refers to a range of conditions that affect vision, including blindness and low vision.
-Individuals with visual impairment may have difficulty seeing objects clearly or may be unable to see at all.
+Visual impairment refers to a range of conditions that affect vision, including blindness and low vision.

 Types of Visual Impairment